travier/fedora-sysexts/python3/README.md

 # python

 Only core Python 3 packages.

+## Compatibility

-For Fedora CoreOS only.
+This sysext is compatible with Fedora CoreOS only.